research-software-directory/RSD-production/KIN-RPD/setup.md

 }
 ```

-Furthermore, change the line containing `server_name  localhost;` and replace `localhost` with your domain name.
+Furthermore, change the line containing `server_name  localhost;` and replace `localhost` with your domain name, which in our case is `vedaresearch.nl`.

 Now you are ready to launch the RSD: